Muscle car: Early 1960s: Drag racing influences

-The popularity and performance of muscle cars grew in the early 1960s, as Mopar (Dodge, Plymouth, and Chrysler) and Ford battled for supremacy in drag racing.
+The popularity and performance of muscle cars grew in the early 1960s.
+This was when Mopar (Dodge, Plymouth, and Chrysler) and Ford battled for supremacy in drag racing.
 The 1961 Chevrolet Impala offered an SS package for $53.80, which consisted of a 409 cuin V8 engine producing 425 hp along with upgraded brakes, tires, and suspension.
 The 1962 Dodge Dart 413 (nicknamed Max Wedge) had a 413 cuin V8 which produced 420 hp and could cover the quarter-mile in under 13 seconds.

 In 1963, two hundred Ford Galaxie "R-code" cars were factory-built specifically for drag racing, resulting in a full-size car that could cover the quarter-mile in a little over 12 seconds.
 Upgrades included fiberglass panels, aluminum bumpers, traction bars, and a 427 cuin Ford FE-based racing engine conservatively rated at 425 hp.
 The road-legal version of the Galaxie 427 used the "Q-code" engine which produced 410 hp.
 The following year, Ford installed the proven 427 "top-oiler" engine in the smaller and lighter Fairlane body, creating the Ford Thunderbolt.
 The Thunderbolt included several weight-saving measures (including acrylic windows and fibreglass/aluminium body panels and bumpers) and a stock Thunderbolt could cover the quarter-mile in 11.76 seconds.
 The Thunderbolt was technically road-legal, however, it was considered unsuitable even "for driving to and from the (drag)strip, let alone on the street in everyday use".
 A total of 111 Thunderbolts were built.

 The General Motors competitor to the Thunderbolt was the Z-11 option package for the full-size Chevrolet Impala coupe, of which 57 examples were produced in 1963 only.
 The Z-11 Impala was powered by a 427 cuin version of the W-series big-block engine, which was officially rated at 430 bhp.
 With a compression ratio of 13.5:1, the engine required high-octane fuel.
 The RPOZ-11 package also included weight reduction measures such as an aluminum hood and fenders, the removal of sound-deadening material as well as the deletion of the heater and radio.